Hydrochloric Acid 5%, Aqueous

 PROCEDURE:

-- Before proceeding with acid cleaning, all glassware/plasticware should be cleaned with a laboratory grade glassware detergent, washed and rinsed according to your accepted laboratory protocol.
+1. Before proceeding with acid cleaning, glassware should be cleaned with a laboratory grade glassware detergent, washed and rinsed.

-- Most new glass is slightly alkaline and should be washed upon receipt in the laboratory and prior to initial use.
+1. Most new glass is slightly alkaline and should be washed before initial use.

-- Use appropriate safety precautions and pour sufficient Hydrochloric Acid 5%, Aqueous into glassware; gently swirl to ensure that all surfaces/sides/edges have been thoroughly coated with the solution.
+2. Using safety precautions, pour sufficient Hydrochloric Acid 5%, Aqueous into glassware; gently swirl to thoroughly coat all surfaces/sides/edges with the solution.

-- Repeat this process for all glassware/plasticware to be used in a procedure that requires acid cleaning, including; bottles, beakers, flasks, Coplin jars, graduated cylinders, stir rods, pipettes, thermometers and any lids for bottles or jars.
+3. Repeat this process for all glassware/plasticware to be used in procedures that requires acid cleaning, including bottles, beakers, flasks, Coplin jars, graduated cylinders, stir rods, pipettes, thermometers and lids.

-- Rinse all glassware/plasticware with a minimum of four changes of distilled water, ensuring that all surfaces/sides/edges have been rinsed well and no residual Hydrochloric Acid 5%, Aqueous remains.
+4. Rinse all glassware/plasticware with a minimum of four changes of distilled water, ensuring all surfaces/sides/edges are well rinsed.

-- It is essential that the final rinses are distilled water or chlorine-free water.
-Tap water rinses will leave surface contaminates on the glassware/plasticware resulting in staining issues.
+1. It is essential that final rinses are distilled water or chlorine-free water.

-- Dry glassware in a designated area for acid/chemically cleaned glassware.
+5. Dry glassware in a designated area for acid cleaned glassware.

-- Fresh Hydrochloric Acid 5%, Aqueous should be used with every batch of glassware acid/chemically cleaned.
-The solution can be reused on multiple pieces of glassware/plasticware that are acid/chemically cleaned at the same time.
+1. Use fresh Hydrochloric Acid 5%, Aqueous with every batch of glassware acid cleaned.
+The solution can be reused on multiple pieces of glassware/plasticware acid cleaned at the same time.

 REFERENCES: